BBVA/pacarana/Readme.md

 case class TemporalFeaturesByCard(amountDiff: Double, timeBetweenOp: Double, diffPos: Double) extends DeltaType
 ```

 The main sequences are created by the *id* member.
 In this case, the **id** must be in the first place which corresponds to the card id.
+Note that the **label** field is declared as an **Option**.
+The CSV parser will ignore this field in running mode.

 2. **Pacarana** uses **type class derivation from shapeless** for the CSV parser and for the **MongoDB codecs** so you need to declare three implicits in scope: